Deadlines and application process

 No. The University grants an exception to the TOEFL requirement for students who have earned a bachelor's or master's degree from a regionally accredited U.S. college or university before beginning their studies at Stanford.

-My GRE and/or TOEFL scores are low.
-Should I retake these tests?
+My TOEFL scores are low.
+Should I retake this test?

-If you think you can significantly improve your scores, you may want to retake the tests.
+If you think you can significantly improve your scores, you may want to retake the test.
 All scores will be seen, but the highest in each section will be considered.

 My scores are old.
 Do I need to retake them?

 We must receive official scores from ETS.
 If ETS no longer has your scores, then you need to retake the test to have official scores sent to us.
 If you previously applied to a graduate program at Stanford and had ETS send official scores then, we may have the official scores already in our system.

 Will you accept the IELTS instead of the TOEFL?

 No, Stanford does not accept the IELTS instead of the TOEFL.

 Current Stanford students should submit at least two recommendation letters from Stanford faculty.
 New applicants should submit at least one academic recommendation letter.
 We understand that there may be circumstances where this is not possible, but recommend that you make every effort to do so, as it could negatively affect your application.